search results

 - fancythisrings | rings

-curadoria de anéis, artistas joalheiros novos ou estabelecidos, entrevistas, galeria de anéis fancythisrings welcome, everyone.
-GIVEAWAY - CLICK HERE! curatorship this is one of the things I absolutely love to do nyc jewelry week Last August, I had the incredible honor of being invited by Bella Neyman and Chantel Gushue to curate the latest round of DISCOVER applications.
+curadoria de anéis, artistas joalheiros novos ou estabelecidos, entrevistas, galeria de anéis fancythisrings welcome, everyone. curatorship this is one of the things I absolutely love to do nyc jewelry week In August 2024, I had the incredible honor of being invited by Bella Neyman and Chantel Gushue to curate the latest round of DISCOVER applications.
 Artists from all over the world apply for the chance to showcase their work on this amazing platform, and I was absolutely thrilled to be part of the selection process.
 Curating was both a rewarding and humbling experience—I fully understood the weight of the responsibility, and it was no easy task to make final decisions.
 One piece of advice for those considering applying: make sure your Instagram is cohesive and professional, your photos are high-quality, your website is engaging and easy to navigate, and most importantly, keep an eye on your inbox for updates.
-The DISCOVER page, featuring all the selected artists, officially launched on November 18, in celebration of the first day of NYCJW24.
-Go take a look! london calling!
+The DISCOVER page, featuring all the selected artists, officially launched on November 18, 2024, in celebration of the first day of NYCJW24. london calling!
 London was incredible!
 I’ve shared all about AURIC, the CLUSTERJEWELLERY fair, my visits to the Goldsmiths’ Centre and Kasun—everything’s up on the blog.
 There are dedicated posts where I dive into the events and visits in detail, with plenty of photos to bring it all to life. an important update: I’m thrilled to share that I’ve been invited by the Head Curator of CLUSTERJEWELLERY to continue our partnership—which means the BAGUE EXTRAORDINAIRE award lives on!
-I’ll be selecting the next recipients at each upcoming fair, and I couldn’t be happier! salut les garçons magazine rédactrice & brand content interviews with extraordinary artists, connaisseurs, bloggers and, of course, filled with lots of rings. issue #4 is sold out, issue #5 is available at Palais de Tokyo (among other venues). issue #6 with marc alary and hayden peters is already available for purchase via KD PRESS. collaboration
+I’ll be selecting the next recipients at each upcoming fair, and I couldn’t be happier! salut les garçons magazine rédactrice & brand content interviews with extraordinary artists, connaisseurs, bloggers and, of course, filled with lots of rings. issue #4 is sold out, but you can still find issues #5 and #6 at Palais de Tokyo (among other venues). the latest issue, #7, where i interviewed Jet McQuiston and Enri Mars is already available for pre-order via KD PRESS. collaboration

 - about | fancythisrings